Decoupling Task-Solving and Output Formatting in LLM Generation: HMM Pruning and Efficiency

+Within the same model, structured generation methods have slightly higher entropy than their unstructured counterparts.
+This may attribute to imposed template tokens provoking more uncertainty in future token prediction.
+Meanwhile, \framework produces lowest LLM entropy, indicating that an absence of format constraint in task solving may lead to LLM providing the most confident response.

-\section{HMM pruning and efficiency}
+\section{HMM Pruning and Efficiency}

-As established in \Cref{sec:pruning_methodology}, hidden state pruning is employed to mitigate the computational overhead of the HMM.
-This optimization is empirically justified by the highly concentrated nature of the hidden state probability distribution, as illustrated in \Cref{fig:retention}.
-Our analysis confirms that for \textit{Llama}- and \textit{Qwen}-distilled HMMs, the top 5\% of hidden states ($k=200$) retain over 97.8\% of the total probability mass on average.

-This high mass retention translates to a negligible impact on task performance.
-As shown in \Cref{tab:hmm_gsm8k}, the accuracy degradation on the GSM8k benchmark is minimal when pruning is applied: -0.2\% for \textit{Llama}, -1.2\% for \textit{Qwen2.5}, and +0.9\% for \textit{Qwen3}.
-This result validates that the pruned HMM provides sufficient guidance, confirming the efficacy of the optimization.

-The primary benefit of this approach is a substantial improvement in computational efficiency.
-By reducing the computation of the HMM emission stage, pruning achieves a 13x reduction in the FLOPs required by the HMM forward function at each decoding step (from approx. 1.08 GFLOPs to 0.08 GFLOPs for \textit{Llama}, see \Cref{app:flops} for calculation).
+The primary benefit of HMM hidden state pruning is a substantial improvement in computational efficiency.
+By reducing the computation of the HMM emission stage, pruning achieves a 13x reduction in the FLOPs required by the HMM forward function at each decoding step (from approx. 1.08 GFLOPs to 0.08 GFLOPs for \textit{Llama}, calculation see below).
 When compared to the LLM's own forward pass, which requires approximately 16 GFLOPs per token~\citep{kaplan2020scaling}, the pruned FEM's computational cost constitutes only about 0.53\% of the main inference workload.
 This optimization renders the guidance overhead practically insignificant, thereby enhancing the viability of the DECO-G framework.